mordauntfamilyhistory.com

 He is later found at sea, in the War of the Spanish Succession.
 His distant relation, Charles, 3rd Earl of Peterborough, had distinguished himself with the capture of Barcelona and Valencia.
 Charles had quit Barcelona and it soon came under seige.
 Cole, and his younger brother Butler, were among the forces that relieved the siege of Barcelona in May 1706.

 • Thomas Mordaunt (? - after 1723?) had joined the Navy several years earlier, while his elder brother was still collecting taxes in York but, according to his letters, seemed never to leave port or English coastal waters, and he left in 1701, ostensibly because of the illness of his father, William (who recovered to live another 6 years).
-This history of Hilton Court in Pembrokeshire states, in passing, that Thomas was the sole surviving son in 1723.
+A history of Hilton Court in Pembrokeshire, no longer on the Internet, stated in passing that Thomas was the sole surviving son in 1723.

 • Butler Mordaunt (? - 1721).
 This brother too joined the navy and was on ship by 1699.
 In February 1706 he was a midshipman on HMS Royal Ann in Portsmouth harbour and in May the same year was taking part in the relief of Barcelona, meeting up with his brother Cole.
 In September he was present at the capture of Mallorca.